Author: Asya Karapetyan Last updated: June 1, 2020

-The second way to completely remove apps is do it manually.
+The second way to completely remove apps is to do it manually.
 It requires understanding the macOS catalog system which takes a bit more time.
 If you are a new Mac user, we highly recommend that you first learn about the hidden Library folder and then use this tutorial.
-You should be careful not to remove extra files by accident, which may damage macOS system’s work.
+You should be careful not to remove extra files by accident, which may damage the macOS system’s work.

 Ok, let’s learn the manual way to uninstall apps.
 Here are the steps you need to follow:

 - Open the Finder → go to the Application folder and move unneeded applications to Trash.

 2. Now you have to remove the service files of the deleted app.
 They are stored in the Library folder.
 By default this folder is hidden.
 Learn three ways to open the system Library folder.

 - Check the subfolders for the apps’ remains and remove them.
 Here is list of the most common system file storages: